blazium-engine/blazium-docs/tutorials/math/matrices_and_transforms.rst

 .. image:: img/matrices_and_transforms/rotate2.png

-.. note:: Godot represents all rotations with radians, not degrees.
+.. note:: Blazium represents all rotations with radians, not degrees.
           A full turn is `TAU` or `PI*2` radians, and a quarter turn of 90 degrees is `TAU/4` or `PI/2` radians.
 Working with `TAU` usually results in more readable code.

-.. note:: Fun fact: In addition to Y being *down* in Godot, rotation
+.. note:: Fun fact: In addition to Y being *down* in Blazium, rotation
           is represented clockwise.
 This means that all the math and trig functions behave the same as a Y-is-up CCW system, since these differences "cancel out".
 You can think of